HackYourFuture-CPH/MentorGuideGitBook/practicalities/location-aarhus.md

 \
 The Busses 12 & 4A stop nearby and can take you there in about 15 minutes from Aarhus Central Station.

-Please always give our staff a heads-up if you plan to swing by for a visit via aarhus@hackyourfuture.dk.\
+Please always give our staff a heads-up if you plan to swing by for a visit via <aarhus@hackyourfuture.dk>.\
 \
 Hope to see you soon!